 Melissa Cowper-Smith is a multimedia artist who uses projected video animation, digital printing, papermaking, collage, and painting to express forgetting and the passing of time.
 Her works depict natural and agricultural landscapes, objects, and domestic interiors.

 Everything is changing all of the time.
-The clouds move, the trees bend in the wind, the earth erodes and the objects of our day to day life move with us around the house.
-We hold fleeting, often imagined, memories of places and important objects.
+The clouds move, the trees bend in the wind, the earth erodes and the objects of our day to day life move with us.
+We hold fleeting, often imagined memories of places and important objects.
 We are worried about change- we try to hold onto remembered landscapes and objects even as they vanish.

-I take photographs and make paintings of unique homes and small farms.
-I use the photographs and paintings to develop digital prints and projected animated videos.
-The digital prints are printed on homegrown and handmade paper.
+Recently, I am most interested in the spaces inhabited by artists and farmers.
+People who work with their hands- who have intimate relationships with the material world.
+I look for relics- the cherished, the decorative, the aging, the falling apart, the broken.
+I take photographs and make paintings to develop pigment prints and projected animated videos.
+The prints are printed on homegrown and handmade paper.
 By using materials and skills from both past and present technologies, the making of the work connects to the concept of time passing.
 I both hold onto older ways of making art, and seek current methods.

 In these compositions, I use gestural and dripping paint marks to represent time passing, and the obscurity of moments past.
 I blend transitional points of view, illustrating how memories are composites of many experiences with no single perspective.
 I favor bright colors and patterning to express the play of imagination.